 Cheaper Plants & Mosses

-Bare Root Plants are the ones that are not actively growing and are in dormant state.
-They are dug out of ground to put into dormancy and when they are planted again they adapt to the new soil conditions easily without going into a shock.
+Bare Root Plants are the ones that are not actively growing and are in a dormant state.
+They are dug out of the ground to put into dormancy, and when they have planted again, they adapt to the new soil conditions quickly without going into a shock.

-Some of the common bare root plants are roses, strawberries, raspberries, ornamental shrubs, etc. It is really important to choose the right kind of plants for your garden.
-If you do not have experience in handling bare roots then you will probably not be able to tell whether a particular plant is good for your home garden or not.
-However, there are a few key things that can kept in mind while choosing the bare root plants-
+Some of the common bare root plants are roses, strawberries, raspberries, ornamental shrubs, etc. It is essential to choose the right kind of plants for your garden.
+If you do not have experience in handling bare roots, then you will probably not be able to tell whether a particular plant is good for your home garden or not.
+However, there are a few key things that can keep in mind while choosing the bare root plants-

--When you lift the plant, the roots and rhizomes should feel heavier than the rest of the plant.
+-When you lift the plant, the roots and rhizomes should feel more substantial than the rest of the plant.
 This can help in determining that there is moisture in the roots and they have not died.
-If the roots are light and dried out then the plant will probably never grow.
+If the roots are light and dried out, then the plant will probably never grow.

 -There should not be any signs of any diseases, molds or mildew on the plants.
 Unhealthy plants do not grow properly and die eventually.